econia-labs/econia/README.md

 In particular, if using a Mac [local Time Machine snapshots] of intermediate artifacts may lead to excessive "purgable" disk space should substantial time pass between backups.
 It is possible to disable snapshots as mentioned in the support thread, but backing up to Time Machine should also help purge snapshots of intermediate artifacts, once the above tools are invoked.

+Also consider deleting `~/.move` from time to time.

 ## Major filetypes